-37. Despite the renewed commitment at the Summit by donor countries to meet the agreed target of 0.7 per cent of their GNP for official development assistance, overall ODA has continued to decline.
+- 37. Despite the renewed commitment at the Summit by donor countries to meet the agreed target of 0.7 per cent of their gross national product for official development assistance, overall official development assistance has continued to decline.
 Only four countries now meet the agreed target, with one more country about to reach it.
-In the meantime, the relative role of ODA within various forms of financing for development has also been declining.
-As a result of the Summit, however, earmarking of funds for social development has been formulated more explicitly in ODA policy.
-ODA has been found to be more effective when countries are committed to growth-oriented strategies combined with poverty eradication goals and strategies.
+In the meantime, the relative role of official development assistance within various forms of financing for development has also been declining.
+As a result of the Summit, however, earmarking of funds for social development has been formulated more explicitly in official development assistance policy.
+Official development assistance has been found to be more effective when countries are committed to growth-oriented strategies combined with poverty eradication goals and strategies.
 Poverty eradication through sustainable development is seen by most donor countries as the main objective of development cooperation.
 The Bretton Woods institutions have also begun to pay more focused attention to the social development dimension in their structural adjustment programmes and lending policies.
-This process is currently being further strengthened.

-38. The 20/20 initiative has encouraged interested Governments and donors to increase the amount of resources earmarked for basic social services and to enhance equity and efficiency in their use.
-It has also emphasized the need for additional resources in order to pursue effectively the social development agenda, while highlighting the difficulties and limitations of many countries, in particular developing countries, in raising or reallocating domestic resources.

-39. There is greater acceptance that the increasing debt burden faced by the most indebted developing countries is unsustainable and constitutes one of the principal obstacles to achieving progress in people-centred sustainable development and poverty eradication.
+This process is currently being further strengthened. - 38.
+The 20/20 initiative has encouraged interested Governments and donors to increase the amount of resources earmarked for basic social services and to enhance equity and efficiency in their use.
+It has also emphasized the need for additional resources in order to pursue effectively the social development agenda, while highlighting the difficulties and limitations of many countries, in particular developing countries, in raising or reallocating domestic resources. - 39.
+There is greater acceptance that the increasing debt burden faced by the most indebted developing countries is unsustainable and constitutes one of the principal obstacles to achieving progress in people-centred sustainable development and poverty eradication.
 For many developing countries, as well as countries with economies in transition, excessive debt servicing has severely constrained their capacity to promote social development and provide basic services.
-Although the heavily indebted poor countries (HIPC) debt initiative has the potential to reduce debt-servicing costs significantly for the countries it covers, the fact remains that it has so far benefited only a few of them.
+Although the Heavily Indebted Poor Countries Debt Initiative has the potential to reduce debt-servicing costs significantly for the countries it covers, the fact remains that it has so far benefited only a few of them.
 This initiative has recently been strengthened to provide faster, deeper and broader debt relief, in the context of poverty reduction strategies in which Governments and civil society cooperate to make commitments to utilize the financial benefits to alleviate poverty.
-A few lender countries have adopted bilateral debt cancellation initiatives which go beyond the HIPC initiative.

-40. Microcredit and other financial instruments provide financial and other services to people who are often overlooked by the traditional banking sector, thus trying to reach the poorest families.
+A few lender countries have adopted bilateral debt-cancellation initiatives which go beyond the Heavily Indebted Poor Countries Debt Initiative. - 40.
+Microcredit and other financial instruments provide financial and other services to people who are often overlooked by the traditional banking sector, thus trying to reach the poorest families.
 Women play a very important role in such initiatives.
-Experience shows that women are creditworthy, and when they earn an income they are able to contribute more directly to the economy.

-41. Since the Summit, the external debt problems of the middle-income developing countries have crippled their social development efforts.
-A need has arisen for concerted national and international action to address effectively the debt problems of middle-income developing countries with a view to resolving their potential long-term debt sustainability problems.
+Experience shows that women are creditworthy and when they earn an income they are able to contribute more directly to the economy. - 41.
+Since the Summit, the external debt problems of the middle-income developing countries have crippled their social development efforts.
+A need has arisen for concerted national and international action to address effectively the debt problems of middle-income developing countries with a view to resolving their potential long-term debt-sustainability problems.